CI-TRACS/FAIR_Data_Management-Security_and_Ethics/_episodes/05-Accessible.md

 teaching: 0
 exercises: 0
 questions:
-- "Key question"
+- "What is a protocol?"
+- "What types of protocol are FAIR?"
 objectives:
 - "Understand what a protocol is"
 - "Understand authentication protocols and their role in FAIR"
 - "Articulate the value of landing pages"
 - "Explain closed, open and mediated access to data"
 keypoints:
-- "First key point."
+- "Research repositories often use the OAI-PMH or REST API protocols."
 ---

 > ## For data & software to be accessible:
 > A1.  (meta)data are retrievable by their identifier using a standardized communications protocol